wgm/cerb-book/en/02-installation/00-installation.markdown

 Add your database connection details:

-*	**Database driver:** You can leave this at the default for MySQL 5.x+
+*	**Driver:** If you have the ability to use the `MySQLi` driver then you should select it.
+It's newer than the standard `MySQL` driver.
+Otherwise, use the default.
+*	**Engine:** `MyISAM` and `InnoDB` both have advantages and disadvantages.
+Your choice will impact performance and various processes like backups.
+If you are unsure about the tradeoffs, use `MyISAM`.
+If you are familiar with `InnoDB` then you may experience better performance under high loads with that engine.
+This decision isn't permanent; you can switch database engines later.
 *	**Host:** This is the hostname of your database server.
-If it's on the same machine as your webserver you can enter _"localhost"_ to use sockets rather than TCP/IP connections (which are faster).
+If it's on the same machine as your webserver you can enter `localhost` to use sockets rather than TCP/IP connections (which are faster).
 Otherwise, enter a hostname or IP address.
 *	**Database Name:** Enter the name of the new database you created.
 *	**Username:** Enter the username from your MySQL `GRANT PRIVILEGES` command.
-This user should have full privileges to the database (`SELECT`, `INSERT`, `UPDATE`, `DELETE`, `CREATE/ALTER/DROP TABLE`, etc).
 *	**Password:** Enter the password from your MySQL `GRANT PRIVILEGES` command.

 Once you have entered your database details, click the _"Test Settings"_ button to verify the software can connect to your database.

 If successful, the installer will create your initial database structure from incremental patches for each plugin.
-This may take a few moments, so don't worry if it doesn't look like anything is happening.
+This may take a few moments because the database is created by incrementally running the updates from each previous version; so don't worry if it doesn't look like anything is happening right away.

 ### Configuring general settings ###